itsgavinchan/qrComparator/README.md

 This project uses a modified [larsung.de's jQuery.qrcode-0.8.0.js](http://larsjung.de/qrcode/) as the QR Code generator in conjunction with [LazarSoft's jsqrcode](https://github.com/LazarSoft/jsqrcode) to decode QR codes.
 The purpose of this project is to display visual differences between the original QR code and a modified QR code, and will attempt to visually depict a variety of attacks on QR codes.
 For layout purposes, this page is formatted with [Twitter BootStrap](getbootstrap.com/) and aimed to be mobile-responsive.

 ### Changelog (Ordered Newest to Oldest)
+* **2014.07.31**
+  * Added /js/compareScript.js that is essentially similar to uiScript.js but handles only the actions required for that specific page because resets and sidebars are essentially different.
+  * Added compare.html pages to contrast the differences in modules between '#original' and '#targetted,' although a precaution was made to keep the two QR codes at the same version level to simplify comparison.
 * **2014.07.30**
   * Modified /js/uiScript.js to draw on the canvas while the mouse is over.
   * Modified /js/uiScript.js to record and append to '#attackLog' the indicies affected.